LKedward/focal-docs/docs/linking.md

 ## Debug build
-When the Focal library is built, two versions are produced: `libfocal` and `libfocaldbg` where the latter contains additional runtime calls that check the validity of your program.
+When the Focal library is built, two versions are produced: `libFocal` and `libFocaldbg` where the latter contains additional runtime calls that check the validity of your program.

-To link against the debug build replace `-lfocal` with `-lfocaldbg` in the linking command.
+To link against the debug build replace `-lFocal` with `-lFocaldbg` in the linking command.
 See [here](../errors#2-runtime-debug-checks) for more information on runtime debug checks.